newnix/nxes/README.md

 2. Become a lazy, functional programming language
 3. Rewrite in Rust or other language (maybe some day, but this is not a goal)
 4. Become feature compatible with GNU `bash` (or really any other shell, some features are nice, but let's keep things small)

+## See Also
+Unbeknownst to me, there are actually several forks with varying activity, including one by the user [wyrun](https://wyrun.github.io/es-shell/) that appears to be dedicated to preserving the history of `es(1)` while also working on some enhancements.

+According to GitHub, there are at least [18 forks](https://github.com/wyrun/es-shell/network/members) of this repo alone.
+While I continue work on `nxes(1)` as time permits, those interested in command interpreters may also want to check out these projects for some possible inspiration or even a starting point for yet another improved shell.